montesdeocaG/AnimeRecommendation/README.md

     -Carolina Garma
     -Guillermo Montes de Oca

- In case of any doubt our inquirie, please contact us through any of the following mails:
+ In case of any doubt or inquiry, please contact us through any of the following mails:

     js.acevedo2000@gmail.com
     147ptm@gmail.com